No free lunch for markets with multiple num\'eraires: Economic illustrations

-The formula above shows that as the ZC bounds are not tenor dependent so are the FRA rate.
-So, we see that the existence of a tradable ZC bounds for all maturities is not consistent with a multicurve financial market, where FRA of different tenors are the basic assets.
-This is the reason why we assume that there exist a different tradable num\'eraire for each tenor.
+The formula above shows that as the ZC bonds are not tenor dependent so are the FRA rates.
+So, we see that the existence of a tradable ZC bonds for all maturities is not consistent with a multicurve financial market, where FRA of different tenors are the basic assets.

+Here, we have addressed this issue by assuming that there is a tradable num\'eraire for each tenor $\tau$ (the ZC of tenor $\tau$) which allows to deflate only the instruments of tenor $\tau$.
+The submarket of tenor $\tau$ consists only in the instruments having tenor $\tau$ and we model the case where there is no one num\'{e}raire available for trading to every submarkets.
 For example, the 3-month num\'eraire will be constructed using the OIS rate, but taking into account some roll-over risk, which will be of course different from, say, the 6-month tenor.
 The fact that both num\'eraires are traded in two different submarkets and that it is not allowed to borrow on one submarket again others avoid the arbitrage opportunity described above.

+We have seen that in general, it is not possible to identify a common risk-neutral measure, as usually assumed in practice and in the literature (see \cite{GrbacRunggaldier16} and \cite{CuchieroFontanaGnoatto16} and the references therein).
+Nevertheless, we will see in Section \ref{Examples} below that this is true when the spreads between the different submarkets are deterministic (and in particular when there is a common num\'eraire) or when the num\'eraires are constant.
+Note that the existence of a common martingale measure in the post-crisis market is justified by some FTAP in \cite{FGGS} assuming that the overnight indexed swap ZC bonds are freely tradable for all maturities.
+The authors also show the existence of martingale measures for a given num\'{e}raire assuming that this num\'{e}raire is traded.

-Another approach would be to incorporate the risks implicit in interbank transactions like for example liquidity risk.
+An alternative approach to ours would be to incorporate the risks implicit in interbank transactions like for example liquidity risk.
 This can be done introducing illiquidity cost in the self-financing condition \eqref{autofo}.
-To the best of our knowledge this has not been done.
+To the best of our knowledge this has not been done in this context.